Helping Employees Set Up a Financial Safety Net

 Rainy day funds are running dry

 When faced with an emergency, employees without a financial safety net may turn to credit cards, take a payday loan, or even raid their retirement savings—triggering early withdrawal penalties and derailing their retirement savings progress.
-Having a solid emergency fund can help prevent employees from spiraling into a difficult financial predicament with wide-reaching implications.
-Craig Copeland, Senior Research Associate at EBRI, explains, “Given the low percentage of workers and families who have sufficient savings to cover a loss of income for any extended period, emergency savings programs could be directly beneficial to workers and indirectly beneficial to employers through higher employee satisfaction.”
-In fact, more employers than ever are encouraging their employees to save for unexpected financial emergencies.
+Having a solid emergency fund may help prevent employees from spiraling into a difficult financial predicament with wide-reaching implications.

 Emergency fund 101